CoKayne/Canvas-File-Links/README.md

 # Canvas-File-Links

 ### Overview
-**Copy Canvas Files** is an Obsidian plugin that simplifies the process of copying all files linked within a canvas file to your clipboard.
+**Canvas File Links** is an Obsidian plugin that simplifies the process of copying all files linked within a canvas file to your clipboard.
 With a single click, you can effortlessly gather and use your canvas-linked files outside of Obsidian.

 ### Features
 - Adds a button to the left sidebar of Obsidian.